dask/dask/docs/source/support.rst

 likelihood of quickly getting a good answer.

-1.  **Ask questions in the right place**:  We strongly prefer the use of Stack Overflow or GitHub issues over Gitter chat.
-GitHub and Stack Overflow are more easily searchable by future users, and therefore is more efficient for everyone's time.
-Gitter chat is strictly reserved for developer and community discussion.
+1.  **Ask questions in the right place**:  We strongly prefer the use of Discourse or GitHub issues over Slack chat.
+Discourse and GitHub are more easily searchable by future users, and therefore can be useful to many more people than those directly involved.

-    If you have a general question about how something should work or want best practices then use Stack Overflow.
+    If you have a general question about how something should work or want best practices then use Discourse.
 If you think you have found a bug then use GitHub

-2.  **Ask only in one place**: Please restrict yourself to posting your question in only one place (likely Stack Overflow or GitHub) and don't post in both
+2.  **Ask only in one place**: Please restrict yourself to posting your question in only one place (likely the Dask Discourse or GitHub) and don't post in both

 3.  **Create a minimal example**:  It is ideal to create `minimal, complete,